criteo/django-memcached-consul/README.md

 Django-memcached-consul use two layer of cache: the first layer should be short lived (`CONSUL_TTL`) and is used to cache the list of memcached servers and is retrieved everytime we use the django-consul-memcached driver.
 The second one is long lived (`CONSUL_TTL_ALT`) and retrieved when Consul API is unreachable.
-The cache used is named `consul-memcached` and should be preferably a filebased cache to be shared accross all workers.
+The name of the cache to be used is set in `CONSUL_CACHE` and the cache should be preferably a filebased cache to be shared accross all workers.

 ## Example